 Let’s be honest: When it comes to birth control, many of us think about condoms or the pill as reliable options.
 And they are … to some degree.
 But, mention a 100-percent effective way to prevent pregnancy, like a vasectomy, and your spouse may instinctively wince.

 But, wait.
 What about getting your tubes tied?
-Before you prep your significant other for surgery, listen to this: According to the World Health Organization, vasectomies are a safer, more reliable and easier form of surgical sterilization – and it’s half the cost of a tubal ligation.
+Before you prep your significant other for surgery, listen to this: According to the American College of Obstetricians and Gynecologists, vasectomies are a safer, more reliable and easier form of surgical sterilization – and it’s half the cost of a tubal ligation.
 Plus, most insurance plans cover vasectomies.

 Medical research and science aside, why is there still so much fear surrounding it?
 The problem is that there are many misconceptions or misunderstandings about how a vasectomy works.
 Many people don’t realize just how liberating it can be – for them and their loved ones.